WestDRI/wgpages/content/apptainer1/04-advanced.md

 apptainer overlay create --help
 ```

-#### Sparse overlay images
+### Sparse overlay images

 Sparse images use disk more efficiently when blocks allocated to them are mostly empty.
-Let's create a sparse
+As you add more data
-overlay image:
+to a sparse image, it can grow (*but not shrink!*) in size.
+Let's create a sparse overlay image:

 ```sh
 apptainer overlay create --size 512 --sparse sparse.img